GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 #### Scopes

-- **Object**: Suggests previously used values on the same object.
+- **Object** - To suggest previously used values on the same object.
-- **Scene**: Suggests previously used values from the scene events.
+- **Scene** - To suggest previously used values from the scene events.

 #### Identifier name

-Is an unique name used by the auto-completer to reterive similar values used by the user.
+Every parameter with the same identifier name share their values for the autocompletion.